ricardovaltierra/slackbot/README.md

 Slackbot
 ==============

-Microverse Capstone Project consisting on a bot deveolped to interact with Slack users on a given Workspace.
-Build yours!
+Slack bot developed on official Wolfram and Slack API's resources to interact on a given workspace and make questions like weather, location places and more.

 ## What it does?
-It allows you to make a quick search by asking your bot without leaving Slack.
+It allows you to make a quick web query by asking your bot without leaving Slack.
 Some example questions may be:

 ![Example question 1](img/question_1.gif)